zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 ### `build` ID

 The UUID of the [`build`](../infrastructure-management/containerize-your-pipeline.md) to use for this pipeline.
-If specified, docker image building is skipped for remote orchestrators, and the docker image specified in this build is used.
+If specified, Docker image building is skipped for remote orchestrators, and the Docker image specified in this build is used.

 ### `extra` dict